sryo/Spoons/README.md

 ### ⏱️↖️ TimeTrail
 `TimeTrail.lua` gives you a moving clock right next to your mouse, because who needs a stationary clock?

+### 🪄🖱️ TrackpadWizard
+`TrackpadWizard.lua` lets you set up areas on your Magic Trackpad to perform specific actions.

+#### Features
+- Create customized trackpad zones for specific actions
+- Includes gesture crafting mode to help you create new zones

+#### How to Use
+- Use the <kbd>^</kbd>+<kbd>⇧</kbd>+<kbd>g</kbd> hotkey to enter Gesture Craft mode and create new gesture zones.
+In this mode, make a diagonal gesture across your desired zone, and the zone coordinates will be printed for you to use.

 ### 🪄🌇 WindowScape
 `WindowScape.lua` is the ultimate tool in window organization, transforming chaos into a neat urban landscape.